vidjil/vidjil/doc/server.md

       - Copy also the generated `browser/js/germline.js` into the `docker/vidjil-client/conf/` directory.

-  - Open a web browser to <https://your-hostname>.
+  - Open a web browser to <https://localhost>, or to your FQDN if you configured it (see above).
-Create a first account by entering an email.
+Click on `init database` and create a first account by entering an email.
 This account is the main root account of the server.
 Other administrators could then be created.
-It will be also used for the  web2py admin passwor.
+It will be also the web2py admin password.